The Hanged Man

 Reading the Card

-The hanged man in this deck is the God Dionysus, the God of wine, ecstasy, hedonism and madness.
-Problems are there to try you, but sometimes they cause us to forfeit the joys of this life in the pursuit of a next one.
-Dionysus tells us to enjoy this life; trials are always ahead to cause moments of personal rebirth as a stronger, wiser person, but use that knowledge and strength to look at the here and now with a view to enjoying it, savoring the satisfaction of a journey completed.
+The Hanged Man in this deck is Dionysus, the god of wine, ecstasy, hedonism, and madness.
+Problems are there to test you, but sometimes they cause us to forfeit the joys of this life in the pursuit of the next one.
+Dionysus tells us to enjoy this life.
+Trials will always arise, bringing moments of personal rebirth to make you a stronger, wiser person.
+Use that knowledge and strength to look at the here and now with a view to enjoying it, savoring the satisfaction of a journey completed.

-Further, you do not have to believe in any deity if your personal rebirths are profound enough, and this is a route to touching the divine without ever spending time with organized belief by rote.
+Furthermore, you do not need to believe in a specific deity if your personal rebirths are profound enough.
+This is a route to touching the divine without ever relying on organized belief by rote.

-The upright Hanged Man card denotes a challenge or trial in life that should be accepted as a part of the ‘cost of living’.
-By accepting it and more importantly, accepting the changes it will cause, you change yourself.
+The Upright Hanged Man denotes a challenge or trial in life that should be accepted as part of the 'cost of living'.
+By accepting it, and more importantly, accepting the changes it will cause, you transform yourself.

-This process can be made easier by pausing before a difficult challenge or after the initial failure, reflecting on yourself and what parts will cause you to fail, and leaving them behind.
-You replace them by a new you that can succeed.
+This process is made easier by pausing before a difficult challenge, or immediately after an initial failure.
+Reflect on yourself, identify the parts that will cause you to fail, and leave them behind.
+You replace them with a new Self that can succeed.
 You will now pass the challenge because you have learned to make yourself impervious to it.
-Again, you won not by fighting but through changing yourself.
+Again, you win not by fighting, but by changing yourself.

-• Realize the world and the challenges it throws at you are periods of true growth, and
+- Realize the world and the challenges it throws at you are periods of true growth.

-Depending on the question asked of the Tarot deck, one or other may be the real trial ahead, and a strong part of the answer.
+Depending on the question asked, one or the other may be the real trial ahead, forming a strong part of the answer.

-The reversed Hanged Man denotes meeting a challenge but being inflexible to change.
+The Reversed Hanged Man denotes meeting a challenge but remaining inflexible to change.

-It can also result from ‘fighting fire with fire'.
-For example, your challenge pits you against a strong willed and inflexible individual, and you have taken to the battlefield wearing the exact same armor and defenses.
-Neither party can grow nor learn, resulting in a futile battle that will be long and exhausting.
+It can also result from 'fighting fire with fire'.
+For example, your challenge pits you against a strong-willed and inflexible individual, and you have taken to the battlefield wearing the exact same armor and defenses.
+Neither party can grow or learn, resulting in a futile, long, and exhausting battle.

-• Accept change that the situation demands, and allow it to change you.
-This may result in temporary losses, but in the end, the moving forward will yield gains in the long term.
-Accepting and moving on also puts distance between you and the root cause of the issue.
-Again, this will seem like a loss initially.
-But time will take hold and it will become just another blip in your rear-view mirror.
+- Accept the change that the situation demands, and allow it to change you.
+This may result in temporary losses, but moving forward will yield long-term gains.
+Accepting and moving on puts distance between you and the root cause.
+This will seem like a loss initially, but time will take hold, and it will become just another blip in your rear view mirror.

-• Accept the situation and step back and pause, learning what you need to beat it and change yourself in the process.
-This will take time and planning up front, and may seem like you are left hanging there, but the changes you will make are the best kind; learning through a trial.
-This is true learning as it builds long term character.
+- Accept the situation, step back, and pause.
+Learn what you need to beat it, changing yourself in the process.
+This will take time and planning up front, and it may seem like you are left hanging there, but the changes you make are the best kind: learning through a trial.
+This is true learning, as it builds long-term character.

 Card Design Process

-The root idea of the use of Dionysus as the Hanged man was originally decided because the only way a T shaped tree would exist is in a vineyard as an espalier tree, but as the idea was developed further, the archetype seemed to fit completely in all aspects.
+The root idea of using Dionysus as the Hanged Man was originally decided because the only way a T-shaped tree would exist naturally is in a vineyard as an espalier tree.
+As the idea was developed further, however, the archetype seemed to fit completely in all aspects.

-The hanged man in most original decks has the bent foot behind the straight one.
-This is an unusual position; hung upside down it is painful (as per the older version of the Hanged Man, The Traitor).
+The Hanged Man in most original decks has the bent foot behind the straight one.
+This is an unusual position; when hanging upside down, it is painful (as per the older version of the Hanged Man, The Traitor).
 In this deck, the bent foot is in front.
-This is a much more comfortable position when hanging (as the leg can move freely), but that is not the main reason for the change; it is because the hanged man is actually dancing.
-Both the Hanged man and World card use the bent-leg in front pose as it is closer to a very common dance move; the ballet pirouette.
+This is a much more comfortable position when hanging (as the leg can move freely), but that is not the main reason for the change: it is because the Hanged Man is actually dancing.
+Both the Hanged Man and The World card use this bent-leg-in-front pose, as it is closer to a very common dance move: the ballet pirouette.

-The card background was created from photography of trees, manipulated to form a t-shape.
-Dionysus was created from a mood-board of male ballet dancers, along with a 3D model and AI, then turned upside down.
-The two were placed together in Photoshop, along with a 3D model of the Dionysian mask.
+The card background was created from photography of trees, manipulated to form a T-shape.
+Dionysus was created from a mood board of male ballet dancers, a 3D model, and AI generation, then turned upside down.
+The elements were composited together in Photoshop, along with a 3D model of the Dionysian mask.

 Final Words

-The Hanged Man card represents a period of suspension and surrender, often signifying a need for rethinking perspectives and goals, and accepting new realities before moving forward.
-It can also mean changing oneself more fundamentally via self-reflection and spiritual rebirth, resulting in a stronger person who is fit to move forward by shedding the old-self and moving forward rejuvenated via a new skin.
+The Hanged Man represents a period of suspension and surrender, often signifying a need to rethink perspectives and goals, accepting new realities before moving forward.
+It can also mean changing oneself more fundamentally via self-reflection and spiritual rebirth.
+This results in a stronger person, fit to advance by shedding the Old Self and emerging rejuvenated in a new skin.